MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/ona-metric-calculations.md

 * **Group level**: At a group level, the Bridging Index sums the importance scores of a group’s incident edges, where the importance score of edges is the same for both employee and group level metrics.
 As such, we calculate the importance scores for all edges in the network and then sum up the importance scores for edges incident to the group of interest.

-The following is an example of a simplified Bridging Index graph.
+The following shows the largest node as the bridge between the other nodes in the graph.

 ![Bridging Index graph](./images/bridging.png)

 ## Degrees

-Degrees is based on the number of edges connected to a node.
-The overall degree is the number of incoming and outgoing edges connected to a node.
-The Indegree centrality is the number of incoming edges.
-The Outdegree centrality is the number of outgoing edges from the node.
+Degrees is based on the number of connections to a node.
+The overall degree is the number of incoming and outgoing edges connected to a node. <!-- The Indegree centrality is the number of incoming edges.
+The Outdegree centrality is the number of outgoing edges from the node.-->

 Degrees measures the degrees (number of links) of all nodes in the graph, which does not count any self-links (links that have the same node at both ends).
 Where there are multiple links between two nodes, each link is counted.